iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 successfully.
 I also tried Lisp, PHP, Go, C++, C#, Rust, and Ruby.
 But all of them have failed.
 I don't even know for sure if the Prisma client has been implemented correctly._

+_Hold up, wait a minute.
+I see that the backend code has the same link error as in the front end, does that mean that it cancels each other out?
+And that the code will suddenly work?_

 ## What can an NLP **not** do?

 **GPT-3:**